 Where a statute of conviction "sets out a single (or 'indivisible')" set of elements, the categorical approach is "straightforward."
-Mathis, 579 U.S. at 504-05.
-"The court lines up that crime's elements alongside those of the generic offense and sees if they match."
-Id. at 505. "[W]hen a statute lists multiple, alternative elements, and so effectively creates 'several different crimes[,]" "the modified categorical approach adds . . . a mechanism for making that comparison."
+Mathis, 579 U.S. at 504-05. "[W]hen a statute lists multiple, alternative elements, and so effectively creates 'several different . . . crimes[,]" the modified categorical approach "adds . . . a mechanism for making that comparison."
 Descamps, 570 U.S. at 263-64 (quoting Nijhawan v.
 Holder, 557 U.S. 29, 41 (2009)).

 To determine whether the modified categorical approach applies to an "alternatively phrased law," the adjudicator must determine whether the alternatives are distinct elements, or simply various factual means of committing a single element.
 Mathis, 579 U.S. at 505.
-If the alternatives are elements, the statute is divisible and the modified categorical approach applies, permitting the adjudicator to review certain documents from the record of conviction in order to identify the offense of conviction.
-See id at 505-06.
+If they are elements, the statute is divisible and the modified categorical approach applies, permitting the adjudicator to review certain record of conviction documents to identify the offense of conviction.
+See id. at 505-06.
 But if the alternatives are means, the statute is indivisible and the modified categorical approach is inapplicable.
 See id. at 512-13.

-In Mathis, the Supreme Court affirmed the methodology for distinguishing elements and means.
-The inquiry starts-and often concludes-by consulting "authoritative sources of state law," which "readily" answer the question in many cases.
+Mathis affirmed the methodology for divisibility determinations.
+The inquiry starts-and often concludes-by consulting "authoritative sources of state law,"

+which often "readily" answer the question.
 Id. at 518.
-Specifically, these sources include state court decisions and statutory text.
-Conceptually, markers of means versus elements include: whether juror unanimity is required, which can be established by statute or case law; whether

-"statutory alternatives carry different punishments;" and whether "a statutory list is drafted to offer illustrative examples."
-Id. at 518 (internal quotation omitted).
+These sources include state court decisions and statutory text.
+Conceptually, markers of means versus elements include whether juror unanimity is required, which can be established by statute or case law; whether "statutory alternatives carry different punishments;" and whether "a statutory list is drafted to offer illustrative examples."
+Id. at 518 (cleaned up).

-If, and only if, these state sources do not provide a clear answer, an adjudicator may "peek" at the record of conviction "for the sole and limited purpose of determining whether items are elements of the offense."
-Id. (quotation and alternations omitted).
-But if an authorized peek at the record of conviction documents does not "speak plainly" as to whether the statutory alternatives are means or elements, Mathis and the categorical approach's "demand for certainty" command that the alternatives are means, not elements.
+Only if, these state sources do not provide a clear answer, an adjudicator may "peek" at the record of conviction "for the sole and limited purpose of determining whether the listed items are elements of the offense."
+Id. (cleaned up).
+But if an authorized peek at the record of conviction documents does not "speak plainly" as to the means or elements question, Mathis and the categorical approach's "demand for certainty" command that the alternatives are means.
 Id. at 519.

 This Court and five sister circuits have applied Mathis accordingly by finding statutes indivisible when faced with uncertain state case law and an ambiguous peek at a record of conviction.
 In Rosa v.
 Att'y Gen., 950 F.3d 67 (3d Cir.
-2020), this Court explicitly acknowledged this certainty requirement in analyzing N.J.
+2020), this Court acknowledged the certainty requirement in analyzing N.J.
 Stat.
 Ann. § 2C:35-7, a different New Jersey CDS statute.
-After finding that neither state case law nor the statutory language resolved statutory divisibility as to the actus reus, the Court remanded the case to supplement the incomplete record of conviction materials.
+After finding that neither case law nor statutory language resolved divisibility as to the actus reus, the court remanded the case to supplement the incomplete record of conviction materials.
 See id. at 82.
-The Court concluded, "[I]f the record cannot be supplemented to satisfy the demand for certainty in analyzing whether the statute lists means or elements, Rosa cannot be found to have committed an aggravated felony."
+The court concluded, "[I]f the record cannot be supplemented to satisfy the demand for certainty in analyzing whether the statute lists means or elements, Rosa cannot be found to have committed an aggravated felony."
 Id. at 82-83 (internal quotation omitted).

 In Najera-Rodriguez v.
 Barr, 926 F.3d 343 (7th Cir.
-2019), the Seventh Circuit ruled in favor of a lawful permanent resident convicted under an Illinois controlled substance statute.
-The court applied the Mathis framework to determine whether the statute was divisible as to the substance and concluded that "[t]he state law sources, let alone the record materials, do not speak plainly, so we are not able to satisfy Taylor's demand for certainty."
-Id. at 356 (internal quotations omitted).
-In that case, a charging document identified one substance, and a sentencing document did not.
-Id.
-The court vacated the removal order, finding the statute indivisible.
-Id.
+2019), the Seventh Circuit ruled in favor of a noncitizen convicted under an Illinois drug statute.
+The court applied Mathis to determine whether the statute was divisible as to the substance and concluded that "[t]he state law sources, let alone the record materials, do not speak plainly, so we are not able to satisfy Taylor's demand for certainty."
+Id. at 356 (cleaned up).4 The court found the statute indivisible where a charging